 ddev datagrip --reset

 Unlike other SQL tools like Sequel Ace, SQL Pro, and others which can be launched with CLI arguments to immediately connect to a Database, DataGrip requires a “Project”.
-A “Project” is a directory which contains several configuration files, including ./.idea/dataSources.xml and the DB schema, located in ./.idea/dataSources/ and generated by DataGrip automatically.
+A Project is a directory which contains several configuration files, including ./.idea/dataSources.xml and the DB schema, located in ./.idea/dataSources/ and generated by DataGrip automatically.
 Projects must be created with the DataGrip GUI.
+When DataGrip connects to a Data Source, it does so by creating a “Session”.
+Sessions are created when various actions in DataGrip occur, such as (but not limited to) adding a Data Source to a Project.
+Sessions, among other things, also trigger Introspection.

-As a result, the initial refresh never happens, and so schema are never generated.
-Automatic Introspection will also never run, and subsequent launches of DataGrip will never generate schema.
-No specific configuration settings seemed to be able to change this behavior.
+Unfortunately, this behavior is by design.
+Nothing in the documentation shows any method of automatically triggering a Session to be created.
 The only workaround for this issue is to do a manual refresh on the very first launch of DataGrip.
-Future usage of the ddev datagrip command will not require a refresh on its own.
+After this is done, future usage of the ddev datagrip command will not require a refresh as DataGrip will load data from the Project cache instead.
 However, if the DB schema is changed, datagrip may require a manual refresh again.
+The Add-On attempts to mitigate this by configuring an automatic introspection interval of 1 minute, but again, this only runs after initial refresh.
 This is a limitation of DataGrip, not DDEV or this add-on.
-We hope this can be improved in the future.
+We hope this can be improved in the future, but as of DataGrip 2026.1, it is not an option.